 The Swiss Valley Park is among the best attractions near Dubuque, IA.
 It’s a 62-acre field located just southwest of Dubuque, which has the perfect scenery for a landscape painting.

 Swiss Valley Park is a popular campsite among travelers, from pavilion rentals, restroom facilities, playgrounds, and picnic areas.
 The place is packed with amenities for camping or just a simple BBQ lunch day with the family.

 If you’re going to Swiss Valley Park, try and borrow their geocache kits.
 It’s one of the best outdoor games you can play here!
 If you’re not familiar with geocaching, it’s like a treasure hunt but with nature.

 13. Discover natural and historical items at The National Mississippi River Museum and Aquarium

-In Dubuque, the National Mississippi River Museum and Aquarium is one of Iowa’s most popular tourist destinations, that is also kid-friendly.
+In Dubuque, the National Mississippi River Museum and Aquarium is one of Iowa’s most popular tourist destinations, also kid-friendly.
 The place features the Mississippi Discovery Center, a touch tank, an observation deck, a boat tour, and a 3D and 4D Digital Theater showing “The Flying Monsters.”

 There are many diverse habitats and critters that kids may learn a lot from the exhibits within the aquarium.